Quantization goes Polynomial: Pricing exotics: multidimensional RMQ

-We extend to a multidimensional setting the approach of \cite{CalFioGra2}.
-Namely, instead of quantizing every vector's component separately, we write the Euler scheme in a vector form, so that formulas can be numerically used in a more efficient way.
+The quantization procedure described in the previous section, and based on the polynomial nature of the $(V,X)$, may encounter dimensionality problems when pricing exotic options.
+In this section we propose an alternative quantization procedure, known as recursive marginal quantization, which in the literature has been discussed for a wide class of stochastic volatility models (see e.g. \cite{CalFioGra2} and \cite{CalFioGraRisk2}), and we extend it to a multidimensional setting.

+The innovation behind this approach is twofold.
+First, the algorithm here is designed for systems of SDEs of any dimension $d$, while the approach used in \cite{CalFioGra2} and \cite{CalFioGraRisk2} is tailored for systems of dimension 2.
+So, what we present here is a compact and robust alternative to \cite{FiorinSagna}.
+The second innovation is in the computational cost required by the execution of the algorithm, which is reduced by a factor $5$ with respect to \cite{CalFioGra2}, see Section \ref{sec:numerical}.
+Indeed, until now the volatility process was quantized independently, while the price process was then discretized using the information from the approximation of the variance.
+In the formulation that we propose here, the vector volatility-price process is quantized simultaneously in all its components.
+This allows, in the end, to more compact formulas and to a more efficient and parsimonious numerical routine.
 Here, we consider the quantization of a system of SDEs.
 We will present a general framework, that we will then apply to the case of the SVJ model.
 Let us consider the following $d$-dimensional SDE:

 where $\mu: \mathbb{R_+} \times \mathbb{R}^{d} \longrightarrow \mathbb{R}^{d}$, $\Sigma: \mathbb{R_+} \times \mathbb{R}^{d} \longrightarrow \mathbb{R}^{d} \times \mathbb{R}^{q}$ and $\mathbf{W}$ is a $q$-dimensional Brownian motion.
 We suppose that $\mu$ and $\Sigma$ are sufficiently regular so that to ensure existence and uniqueness of a solution to the SDE \eqref{sysSDEs}.